 The Origin of Train Melodies

 The first train melody was introduced in 1971 by the Keihan Electric Railway.
-Before that, stations used bells or simple jingles to alert passengers to the approaching trains.
+Before that, stations used bells or simple jingles to alert passengers about the approaching trains.
 With the advancement of technology, especially in the 1980s, the melodies evolved into more elaborate compositions, including pieces of classical music and original themes.

-Famous Seasonal Melodies and Their Composers
+Famous Station Melodies and Their Composers

 1. “Seseragi” – Yamanote Line